Merck Manual

 Mixed apnea is a combination of central and obstructive apnea.

 Periodic breathing is repeated cycles of 5 to 20 seconds of normal breathing alternating with brief (< 20 seconds) periods of apnea.
-This phenomenon is common among premature infants and is not considered apnea of prematurity and has little or no clinical significance.
+This phenomenon is common among preterm infants and is not considered apnea of prematurity and has little or no clinical significance.

 Pearls & Pitfalls